Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-A delicious summer panzanella salad utilizing leftover bread, ripe peaches, grilled chicken, greens and tomatoes and topped off with a tasty homemade pesto vinaigrette for a truly amazing salad.
+A delicious summer Panzanella salad utilizing leftover bread, ripe peaches, grilled chicken, greens and tomatoes and topped off with a tasty homemade pesto vinaigrette for a truly amazing salad.
+If you’re looking for some more great salads during these hot summer days then check out my Watermelon Feta Salad Recipe with Grilled Flank Steak or my Summer Salad Recipe with Quinoa.

-The Panzanella salad was invented in Italy, simply because we are the best!
+It was invented in Italy, simply because we are the best!
 Just kidding 🙂 Seriously though, the Italians, like many European cultures do a great job of utilizing every piece of food they have.
-So when there was a bunch of left over crusty bread, or a few random things from the garden, why not throw a salad together?
+So when there was a bunch of leftover crusty bread or a few random things from the garden, why not throw a salad together?

 If this is in peak winter, then check out my Root Vegetable Panzella Salad.